 In Indonesia, two main variants require different usages: Edulis and Flavicarpa (yellow passion fruit).
 About the first one, locals usually consume it raw with a spoon.
-Meanwhile, they utilize the juice of the second type to make syrup for beverages and treats.
+Meanwhile, they utilize the juice of the second type to make syrup for delicious Indonesian beverages and treats.

 Nutrients: Fiber, vitamin C, A, iron, etc.

 How to eat: You cut the fruit in half and enjoy it with a spoon.
 Or you can use the juice to make syrup, jam, etc.